Signs Your Dog Is Sick

 Aggressive behavior

-If your normally non-aggressive dog shows aggression—biting, snarling, snapping or growling—for no apparent reason, there could be an underlying medical condition.
-Infectious diseases (such as rabies), hormonal imbalances, psychomotor epilepsy, hyperkinesis, neoplasia and a variety of genetic and metabolic disorders can be linked to dog aggression.14 Always look out for your own safety when handling a dog that seems prone to aggression.
+If your normally nonaggressive dog shows aggression—biting, snarling, snapping or growling—for no apparent reason, there could be an underlying medical condition.
+Infectious diseases (such as rabies), hormonal imbalances, psychomotor epilepsy, hyperkinesis, neoplasia and a variety of genetic and metabolic disorders can be linked to dog aggression.14 Always look out for your safety when handling a dog that seems prone to aggression.

 Also, painful conditions (such as dental disease or arthritis) and medical conditions causing fever, fatigue or sensory loss might trigger aggression in dogs.14